Clinton, Connecticut: Transportation

 The Estuary Transit District provides public transportation throughout Clinton and the surrounding towns through its 9 Town Transit Service.
 Services include connections to the Old Saybrook Train Station, served by Amtrak and Shoreline East railroads.

 Points of interest

 The eastern half of the town center (east of the Indian River) is listed on the National Register of Historic Places as a historic district known as the Clinton Village Historic District.
 The central portion of the historic district containing the town green is locally known as the Liberty Green Historic District.

 The Clinton Historical Society runs the Buell Tool Museum and the Clinton Historical Society Museum in Andrews Memorial Town Hall.
 The society's 1750 Elisha White House (known as Old Brick), the oldest brick home between New Haven and New London, has antique furniture, paintings, toys and quilts.

-The Henry Carter Hull Library has a total of 14,938 cardholders and loaned 111,262 items to patrons in the fiscal year of 2019-2020.
-Clinton Crossing Premium Outlets, a Simon Center shopping outlet, offers designer and fashion-brand outlets for local and international shoppers.

 Bluefish

 Clinton is known as the bluefish capital of the world.

 Clinton used to be home to the annual bluefish festival.
 The festival featured carnival games, concerts, food, raffles, and private vendors.
 The Bluefish Festival was held annually at the Clinton marina each summer.
 In the summer of 2008, it was held at the Clinton Town Hall due to marina construction.
 The festival location remained at the town hall until the summer of 2015 when it officially ended.